Ceelog/phpdoc-en/src/migration5/databases.md

 <a href="/set/mysqlinfo.html#Aliases%20and%20deprecated%20Mysqli%20Functions" class="link">MySQLi (Improved MySQL)</a>,
 which is designed to work with MySQL 4.1 and above.

-Since PHP 5, the
-<a href="/book/sqlite.html#SQLite%20Functions" class="link">SQLite</a>
-extension is built-in PHP.
+Since PHP 5, the SQLite extension is built-in PHP.
 SQLite is an embeddable SQL database engine and is not a client library used to connect to a big database server (like MySQL or PostgreSQL).
 The SQLite library reads and writes directly to and from the database files on disk.